Sabestino (Sam) Volpe

 Sam belonged to many organizations and held a variety of positions, including a member of the Associated General Contractors of America and Massachusetts, the Master Builders Association, the Massachusetts Building Congress, Torre Dei Passeri of Quincy MA, past commodore of the Point Independence Yacht Club, Onset MA, and the Commodore’s Club of America.

-If you have remembrancies or stories about Sam that you would like to share, we would like to hear from you.
-Our e-mail address is email@example.com
+If you have remembrances or stories about Sam that you would like to share, we would like to hear from you.
+Our e-mail address is firstname.lastname@example.org

 Ann Volpe Gallentine